What will Authentication Look Like in 2019

 Not all two-factor authentication technologies are equally secure

-While we’re seeing a year-over-year increase of adoption of two-factor authentication (2FA) in different organizations and services, much more needs to be done.
+While we’re seeing a year-over-year increase in the adoption of two-factor authentication (2FA) in different organizations and services, much more needs to be done.
 Earlier this year, Reddit reported that it had been hacked, giving hackers access to all its data from 2007 and before.
 This happened even though Reddit employees were using 2FA to secure their accounts.
 The problem: They were using SMS-based 2FA, which is known for its vulnerabilities.